-- Total net position for DFO Community Corrections is \$280,000.
-Prior to 2013, DFO Community Corrections was reported as a component of the Olmsted County General Fund.
-Additional information about this transfer of operations is disclosed in the Summary of Significant Accounting Policies. - Total fund balance for the DFO Community Corrections' General Fund was \$0 at the end of 2013, in accordance with DFO's financial policy of paying back to the member counties any remaining fund balance at the end of the year. - Prior to the pay back to member counties at the end of the year, DFO Community Corrections' General Fund reported \$701,000 revenues in excess of expenditures mainly due to unspent personnel and operating budgets, \$400,000 of which was due to the lag in filling vacancies.
+- Total net position for DFO Community Corrections is \$291,000. - Total fund balance for DFO Community Corrections' General Fund was \$0 at the end of 2014, in accordance with DFO's financial policy of paying back to the member counties any remaining fund balance at the end of the year. - Prior to the pay back to member counties at the end of the year, DFO Community Corrections' General Fund reported \$51,000 of revenues in excess of expenditures.